wigging/pythonic/docs/_flask/plotly.md

 ---
-title: Plotly graphing library
+title: Plotly graph
-permalink: plotly
+permalink: flask-plotly
 ---

 [Plotly](https://plotly.com) is a great graphing library for scientific applications.
 The example below demonstrates using the Plotly JavaScript library in a Flask app.